Lou Rhodes

 Lou Rhodes is an English singer and songwriter from Manchester, now living in Wiltshire.
 In addition to providing vocals and lyrics for the band Lamb, Rhodes has released four solo albums: Beloved One, Bloom and One Good Thing and theyesandeye.
 Rhodes has collaborated with 808 State, A Guy Called Gerald, Funkstörung, Pale 3, Sugizo, Plump DJs, Sheila Chandra, Eliza Carthy, Art of Noise, and The Cinematic Orchestra on Ma Fleur and the soundtrack to The Crimson Wing: Mystery of the Flamingos.

+In 2023, Rhodes formed new project Kiiōtō with Rohan Heath.
+The band's debut album, As Dust We Rise, was released in July 2024 on Nude Records.